polterguy/lizzie/docs/introduction.md

 the `'` character in Lisp, or the `(quote foo)` in Lisp.
 Internally it simply returns the string _"foo"_ instead of trying to evaluate _"foo"_ as a function to retrieve its value.
-This is a necessary level of indirection since there are no _"operators"_ or _"keywords"_ in Lizzie.
+This is a necessary level of indirection since there are no _"operators"_ or _"keywords"_ in Lizzie, and everything is a _"Symbolic Delegate"_.

-This might seem a little bit weird in the beginning, but also have a lot of advantages, such as the ability to declare an entire function invocation, which might be an entire code tree for that matter, and pass that into another function, without evaluating it.
+This might seem a little bit weird in the beginning, but also have a lot of advantages, such as the ability to declare an entire function invocation, which might be an entire code tree for that matter, and pass that invocation into another function, without actually evaluating it.
 Below is an example of this.

 ```javascript
 var(@foo, function({